-Supreme success has come!
-Like the proverbial pot of gold at the end of the rainbow, a person whose fortunes have turned for the better shines brightly.
-At the core of this success lies unselfishness and modesty, for it is the tendency of a flexible or yielding nature to bind powerful forces to it, particularly when prosperity begins to manifest.
-When power is wielded with grace and dignity, there is supreme success and great abundance!
+Supreme success!
+Like the proverbial pot of gold at the end of the rainbow, a person whose fortunes have turned for the better shines brightly now.
+At the core of true success lies unselfishness and modesty.
+It is the tendency of a flexible or yielding nature to draw powerful forces to it, especially when prosperity begins to manifest.
+When this added power is wielded with grace and dignity, we have supreme success and great abundance!

 Ah, but be careful.
-Along with any accumulation of wealth or influence may come an increase of pride and arrogance.
-Fight this tendency if you want to continue prospering.
+Along with any accumulation of wealth or influence can come an increase of pride and arrogance.
+Fight this tendency if you want your good fortune to continue.
 Stay attentive enough to manage your affairs well.
-And remember that while prosperity of any kind certainly beats the alternative, it is only one of many elements of a satisfying life.
-True prosperity always furthers the collective good.
+And remember that while prosperity beats the alternative, it is only one element of a satisfying life.
+A lasting prosperity is one that honors the highest values and furthers the collective good.

 Changing Line Interpretations

-This change also points to the dilemma of one who finds himself suddenly among the rich and powerful.
-In order to dine with the rich, the poorer man often must pick up the check.
-Be willing to do so without hesitation or resentment, and you will remain free in spirit, and therefore be the equal of those around you.
+Consider the dilemma of average people who consort with the rich and powerful.
+When dining with the elite, the poorer person sometimes must pick up the check.
+Be willing to do so without hesitation or resentment, and you will remain free in spirit, and be the equal of those around you.

 The person who is able to win over others by sincerity and a sense of dignity always finds himself or herself in a favorable position.
 This applies as much to those of great wealth and stature as to the people beneath them.
 A combination of emotional honesty and personal dignity produces the best results.
 Those who can maintain such qualities, even while responding to improper behavior, have good fortune assured!

 You are blessed by divine providence.
 This is a time for improvement in every way.
 Supreme success goes to those who are in the world, but not of it -- who, in the fullness of possession and at the height of their power, remain modest and wink toward heaven.
 Providence helps those who live with faith and gratitude, and other people help the one who is true.
 To those who have, more will be given.